 The Special Needs Coordinators (SENCos) for Holymead Primary School is Mrs Melody Cole and Miss Jo Phillips.
 They are both qualified and experienced teachers.
 Mrs Cole successfully completed a Postgraduate Certificate in Special Needs and Inclusion (SENCO) in January 2013, and is also a member of the Senior Leadership Team within the school.
-Miss Phillips also completed the Post-Grad qualification in 2017.
+Miss Phillips is currently studying for the Post-Grad qualification and is due to complete it in July 2017.
 They are both non-class based and are jointly responsible for managing the provision made for children and young people with SEND, as well as looked after children and children with English as an additional language.

-Mrs Cole is mostly based at the KS2 site and Miss Phillips at the KS1 site, although either SENCo can be contacted regarding a query about a child, through telephoning the School office on 01179030377.
+Mrs Cole is mostly based at the KS2 site and Miss Phillips at the KS1 site, although either SENCo can be contacted regarding a query about a child contacted through telephoning the School office on 01179030377.
 They are happy to address concerns on the telephone or during a pre-arranged meeting.